 - coarsely chopped broccoli

-Directions for Ham and Cheese Crustless Quiche:
+Directions for Ham and Cheese Crustless Quiche

 Here you’ll find step-by-step photographic instructions to help you recreate this recipe successfully.
 There are plenty of tips included along the way.

-Preheat the oven to 350 degrees.
 Spritz a 9.5 inch baking dish with non-stick cooking spray.
-Don’t forget to grease the dish because without a crust this quiche is sure to stick to an ungreased pie dish.
+Don't forget to grease the dish because without a crust this quiche is sure to stick to an ungreased pie dish.

 In the baking dish, toss together the gruyere cheese, ham, and broccoli.